 Did you know that the chances of a person spending at least 2.5 years in a nursing home are one in three?
 According to the U.S. Department of Health & Human Services, nursing home stays would cost nearly $100,000 based on average rates throughout the country.
-Depending on where you live, the cost could be as high as $75,000 per year.

 Protecting Financial & Emotional Health

 As more families face the prospect of paying for long-term care in the coming years, long-term care insurance can provide financial protection, emotional well-being and peace of mind.
-LTCI coverage can alleviate the potentially crippling fear of outliving your income and retirement savings.
+LTC coverage can alleviate the potentially crippling fear of outliving your income and retirement savings.

-Long-term care insurance can cover the cost of certain types of care if you need help with two of the six Activities of Daily Living (ADL) (or you have a cognitive impairment):
+Long-term care insurance can cover the cost of certain types of care if you need help with two of the six Activities of Daily Living (ADL) or you have a cognitive impairment:

 - Hygiene (grooming, shaving and oral care)